codingjoe/django-mail-auth/README.rst

         'mailauth.backends.MailAuthBackend',
     )

-Django's `ModelBackend` is only only needed, if you still want to support password based authentication.
+Django's `ModelBackend` is only needed, if you still want to support password based authentication.
 If you don't, simply remove it from the list.

 Last but not least, go to your URL root config `urls.py` and add the following::